matplotlib/governance/governance.md

 we explicitly do not define code as the sole metric on which council membership will be evaluated.

 When invited to join the Steering Council Contributors are commiting to serve for 2 years.
-At the end of the two years they may elect to, with consent of the rest of the council, re-join the council.
+At the end of the two years, with the consent of the rest of the council, may elect to rejoin the council.
 If they chose to not re-join the council the process above is used to recruit new members.

 The Steering Council members, other than the PL, will serve in 2 equal classes whose terms are offset by 1 year.
 This will help preserve the continuity on the